Jacob J. Rosenthal: Early career

 percentage per terms of contract.
 He attached the Gaiety receipts, but the management put up a bond and lifted it.

-In 1915, citing that he is tired of being on the road, he accepts Cohan & Harris' offer to manage the Bronx Opera House.
+In 1915, citing that he was tired of being on the road, he accepted Cohan & Harris' offer to manage the Bronx Opera House.

-The Bronx Opera House
+Bronx Opera House

-Jacob J. Rosenthal takes over the Bronx Opera House at the beginning of its third season following the departure of Richard Madden.
+Jacob J. Rosenthal took over the Bronx Opera House at the beginning of its third season following the departure of Richard Madden.